Exchange Server hybrid deployments

 Directory synchronization and single sign-on

-In addition to a server running Azure AD Connect, you'll also need to deploy a web application proxy server if you choose to configure AD FS.
+In addition to a server running Microsoft Entra Connect, you'll also need to deploy a web application proxy server if you choose to configure AD FS.
 This server should be placed in your perimeter network and will act as an intermediary between your internal ADFS servers and the Internet.
 The web application proxy server needs to accept connections from clients and servers on the Internet using TCP port 443.

 Hybrid deployment management